ivanov/kanten/README.md

 [x] figure out how many columns are displayed, and adjust pbar accordingly [x] don't make the last displayed columns disappear at the end?
 [x] (n / m) total pages (columns) indicator
+[ ] max columns should always be shown
-[x] some vertical empty space at the top
+[ ] progress bar should consider all visible columns as shown [x] some vertical empty space at the top
 [x] space bar should move one column over (or whole screen?)
 [x] reading from stdin